-Hyderabad has numerous varieties specially when it comes to Biryanis.
+Hyderabad has numerous varieties especially when it comes to Biryanis.
 I have tried making a wide range of different styles of Hyderabadi Biryanis.
 Each one has its own distinct flavor and ingredients.
 I always love how beautifully the heritage of Nizams is displayed in Hyderabadi food.

 The dishes are not just rich in ingredients but also the recipes show how rich the food culture has been with the Nizams.
 We always hear stories of how generous the Nizams were when it came to entertaining and welcoming their guests.
 How lavish their Dastarkhaan or tables were.
-The curries, Haleem, so many varieties of sweet dishes that are served with oodles of dry fruits and cooked in clarified Butter are an evidence how much effort the Nizams made their Khansamas/chefs put into food.
+The curries, Haleem, so many varieties of sweet dishes that are served with oodles of dry fruits and cooked in clarified Butter are evidence of how much effort the Nizams made their Khansamas/chefs put into food.